poorvipoojary/Learning-Journey/README.md

 This repository documents my journey as an Information Science Engineering student.
 I use this space to collect notes, beginner-level practice, and small experiments as I continue exploring technology.
+This project was built to practice basic HTML, CSS, and JavaScript.
+References were used during learning.

 ## Areas I'm Exploring
 - Basics of programming